3 Reasons Why a Dog Health Journal is Essential

 You Can Advocate for Your Dog’s Health

 In the event of an emergency, your dog's health journal can provide valuable information for your emergency veterinarian.
 Often, when an emergency occurs, veterinarians will not wait for health records to be sent from the general practice.
 However, it is important for them to know if your pet has ever had any issues under anesthesia.
 Keeping track of information throughout your dog’s life can come in handy when medical records aren’t available.
 Learn more about being an advocate for your dog.
+Your vet may also be able to use the information in your dog's health journal in prescribing compounded pet medication and any other treatments.

 What should you document in your dog’s health journal?